itsmeradiant/Csharp-alternatives/README.md

 - [aspnetcore](https://github.com/dotnet/aspnetcore) - ASP.NET Core is a cross-platform .NET framework for building modern cloud-based web applications on Windows, Mac, or Linux.
 - [Files](https://github.com/files-community/Files) - A modern file manager that helps users organize their files and folders.
 - [jellyfin](https://github.com/jellyfin/jellyfin) - The Free Software Media System
+- [ShareX](https://github.com/ShareX/ShareX) - ShareX is a free and open source program that lets you capture or record any area of your screen and share it with a single press of a key.
+It also allows uploading images, text or other types of files to many supported destinations you can choose from.
 - [DevToys](https://github.com/DevToys-app/DevToys) - A Swiss Army knife for developers.
 - [dnSpy](https://github.com/dnSpy/dnSpy) - .NET debugger and assembly editor
 - [Avalonia](https://github.com/AvaloniaUI/Avalonia) - Develop Desktop, Embedded, Mobile and WebAssembly apps with C# and XAML.
 The most popular .NET UI client technology